-MIDDLE EAST: REGIONAL TENSIONS AND IMPACTS ON INTERNATIONAL LOGISTICS [UPDATE ON APRIL 21, 2026]
+MIDDLE EAST: REGIONAL TENSIONS AND IMPACTS ON INTERNATIONAL LOGISTICS [UPDATE ON MAY 21, 2026]

 The rapid degradation of the security situation in the Middle East and the intensification of tensions around the Strait of Hormuz are causing immediate adjustments in both air and sea freight, with repercussions impacting all international logistics.

 This article is subject to change.
-Last updated on 21 April 2026.
+Last updated on 21 May 2026.

 REORGANIZED MARITIME FLOWS